 Construction of any of the HSR project alternatives in combination with cumulative projects would result in temporary closure or removal of pedestrian facilities, bicycle lanes, and paths, limiting bicycle and pedestrian access in the areas of closure.
-For the HSR project, the contractor will prepare a CTP (TR-IAMF#2) and a traffic control plan to address maintenance of pedestrian and bicycle access during construction activities (TR-IAMF#4 and TR-IAMF#5).
+For the HSR project, the contractor would prepare a CTP (TR-IAMF#2) and a traffic control plan to address maintenance of pedestrian and bicycle access during construction activities (TR-IAMF#4 and TR-IAMF#5).
 Safety for pedestrians, bicycles, and vulnerable populations would be prioritized over motor vehicle access in a manner to encourage maximum potential access for nonmotorized modes.
 Local access programs, such as Safe Routes to Schools, would be maintained or enhanced.
 Access to community facilities would be maintained or enhanced.
 The traffic control plan would include signage to alert pedestrians to the construction zone, traffic control methods, traffic speed limits, provisions for safe pedestrian and bicycle passage or convenient detours, and safe pedestrian access to local businesses and residences.
-Access to existing transit facilities, including Caltrain stations, will be maintained throughout project construction (TR-IAMF#11).
+Access to existing transit facilities, including Caltrain stations, would be maintained throughout project construction (TR-IAMF#11).
 Upon completion of construction, all pedestrian facilities and bicycle lanes would be restored.
 Similar requirements would be applied to other transportation projects, like the BART project.
 With implementation of these construction controls, cumulative impacts on nonmotorized travel would be less than significant.

 Operations of cumulative projects would result in increased nonmotorized trips around the station areas.
 The planned station area facilities would be designed to accommodate forecast volumes of nonmotorized traffic.
 To maintain pedestrian and bicycle access, all new and replaced facilities would be designed with specifications for vehicle lanes, passenger loading zones, sidewalks, crosswalks, bike lanes, trails, bus stops, parking, and intersection controls.
 These features would address how pedestrian and bicycle accessibility would be provided and maintained across the HSR corridor, to and from stations, and on station property.
 Station designs would incorporate best practice multimodal design standards and guidance from the American Association of State Highway and Transportation Officials, the National Association of City Transportation Officials, and the Institute of Transportation Engineers.
-Furthermore, some cumulative projects, such as the Google Project, would incorporate design improvements to the existing pedestrian and bicycle circulation network that would enhance transit access and ridership.
 Thus, cumulative development would not materially decrease the performance or safety of pedestrian and bicycle facilities, lanes, and paths, and would have a less-than-significant cumulative impact.